Familiarize yourself. Everglades Edge

 At this time the once deep and now receded water from a fairly wet

-summer have left the trails renewed and firm and very ridable with most
+summer have left the trails renewed and nice and usually enjoyable to

-any trail bike.
+any decent trail bike.
 It's always exciting to go out just after wet times to

 experience the peaked summer plant growth.
 Picayune's swamp flora has